-An aspect of practicing psychiatry that often troubled me early in my career, and that arose periodically since then when treating especially challenging patients, was the feeling of clinical defeat, a condition that is called therapeutic nihilism.
-This is a state in which a clinician feels overwhelmed by the chronicity and complexity of a patient’s symptoms and functional deficits, the recurrence of new and complicating problems, the patient’s lack of supports, and, in some cases, their continued exposure to trauma or threat.
+An aspect of practicing medicine that often troubled me early in my career, and that arose periodically since when treating especially challenging patients, was the feeling of clinical defeat.
+A condition that is called therapeutic nihilism.
+This is a state in which a clinician feels overwhelmed by the chronicity and complexity of a patient’s symptoms and functional deficits, the recurrence of new and complicated problems, the patient’s lack of support, and in some cases, their continued exposure to trauma or threat.
 This state of nihilism develops after the clinician’s repeated efforts at ameliorating the patient’s symptoms and improving their quality of life have failed.
 Many times, in the face of such failure, the patient stops coming, either to seek the help of another clinician, one who will also likely fail, or to withdraw from psychiatric care altogether.

-And there is a third, and perhaps most important, reason I put therapeutic nihilism behind me: I realized that even if I could not lessen a patient’s symptoms, improve their function, expand their supports, nor reach any other goal laid out in the treatment plan – even in these most unpromising circumstances – I still could do one thing.
-And this one thing depended solely on me and not on the patient nor on the world in which we found ourselves.
-This something is my ability and willingness to dwell with the patient in their pain.
+There is a third and perhaps most important reason I put therapeutic nihilism behind me: I realized that even if I could not lessen a patient’s symptoms, improve their function, expand their support, or reach any other goal laid out in the treatment plan – even in these most unpromising circumstances – I still could do one thing.
+This one thing depended solely on me and not on the patient nor on the world in which we found ourselves.
+It is my ability and willingness to dwell with the patient in their pain.

 So, a clinician is NEVER bereft of therapeutic interventions.
 Even among those patients facing their last days of life from an incurable and unstoppable disease, they can be helped.
 They can have one or more people in their lives who do not run away, give up, or blame them, but who instead commit to seeing them through whatever comes next, no matter how bad that will be.
 So, I realized, it is solely up to me whether I offer myself, through my professional but crucially important relationship, to that patient, so they are not alone.